d9pouces/PolyArchiv/README.md

 There are also several kinds of remote repositories:

-  * gitrepository (requires a local git repository): after the backup, local commits are pushed to this remote git repository,
+  * git: the local backup is pushed to this remote git repository,
-  * rsync: after the backup, all files are synchronized to the remote repository,
+  * gitlab: almost identical to the previous one, but able to automatically create the remote repository,
-  * tararchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp),
-  * duplicity: after the backup, all files are encrypted and sent to the remote repository.
+  * synchronize: uses rsync to copy all files to a remote location,
+  * archive: creates an archive (.tar.gz/bz2/xz) and pushes it to a remote location,
+  * smart_archive: creates an archive, pushes it to a remote location.
+Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

-These remote repositories are optional and you can use only local backups.
+These remote repositories are optional and you can of course use only local backups.

 Each repository (either local or remote) is associated to a backup frequency.
 If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.